What Is Search Engine Optimization And How Can It Influence Online Business?

 The influence of SEO on online business is very convoluted, so I have listed a few of the more common ways that search engine optimization has influenced online business for the worse.

-It has changed the way that some people write web pages (dashboard software podcasts and videos).
+It has changed the way that some people write web pages.

 The various and many rules around search engine optimization have meant that people have begun to write web pages so that they conform to SEO rules.
 Before search engines became more sophisticated, this meant that keywords were thrown into text, making text unreadable or useless.
 They were also hidden by making them the same color as the background.
 They were also listed for no real reason, other than to have them appear on the webpage.
 Search engines are now a little more sophisticated, so that if people write nonsense text that is stuffed with keywords, then the site will eventually be penalized for it on the search engine results page.
 The search engines however are still far less useful than a human person looking over a page to decide its usefulness.
 A search engine is simply a mathematical algorithm which tries to decide the usefulness of a web page, and therefore has rules.
 When these rules are followed by a web page then it appears higher in a web page results.
 This means that usefulness, aesthetic beauty, user friendliness and value all take a back seat to the various techniques needed for SEO.